 In addition, what you do outside of the classroom can improve your confidence, enhance your skills, and build your resume.
 Therefore, we encourage you to seek out real-world experience through research opportunities, engagement in the Chinese Flagship program, and internships to help you feel confident in your decision upon graduation.
 Students may also also gain valuable and relevant skills in Asian and Middle Eastern Studies by studying abroad.

 Prioritize your next steps by building an effective strategy for applying to graduate programs, jobs, and/or service opportunities.
 You are encouraged to schedule an individual appointment with a CLA Career Counselor and attend upcoming employer and career events and workshops to start building a network.
-You can also connect with us online via Facebook, Twitter, and LinkedIn.
+You can also connect with the CLA Career Center online via CLA's LinkedIn page.